Decoding Active Shooter Events

 No single factor can predict or fully explain why an individual may become an active shooter.
 These social dynamics interact in complex ways, and a comprehensive approach to preventing such events involves understanding and addressing multiple contributing factors.

 In the face of an active shooter event, knowing how to respond can save lives.
 The FBI has a set of three tactics to use in the case of an active shooter event: Run.
 Hide.
 Fight.
-These guidelines can help individuals and organizations effectively respond to an active shooter event.
-It offers a simple and memorable framework to increase survival chances during such a critical situation:

 - Run: The first option is to try to escape from the danger zone as quickly as possible.
 If you can safely do so, leave the area and move away from the direction of the gunfire.
 Encourage others around you to do the same, but avoid overcrowding exits or creating bottlenecks.
 Keep your hands visible to law enforcement when you reach a safe location.